rogue7373/WGU/ManagingCloudSecurity_C838/README.md

 ## Lesson 2 - Design requirements, including business requirements analysis, boundaries of cloud models, and design principles for protecting sensitive data.
 # 4042.4.2 Secure Cloud Infrastucture
 Validate security controls, disaster recovery plans, and continuity management plans to ensure a secure infrastructure for the protection and restoral of information resources.
+## Business Requirements Analysis
+- An inventory of all assets
+- A valuation of each asset
+- A determination of criticals paths, processes, and assets
+- A clear understanding of risk appetite
+### Inventory of Assets
+In order to protect our assets, we must know what they are.
+Everything owned or controlled by the company is considered an asset.
+Assets take many different forms:
+- Tangible items likes IT hardware, inventory, buildings, and vehicles
+- Intangible items like intellectual property, public perception, and good will with business partners and vendors.
+- Personnel can be considered an asset as well, this is because of the skills, training, and prodicutivity they provide to the organization
+In order to protect all of our assets, we have to know what they are and, to a lesser extent, where they are ad what they do.
+If we lose track of something under out control, it becomes impossible to secure that thing.
+- This makes the first step in creating a good security program.
+Know your assets, keep the inventory of them updated, and when adding or depcricating them, update update update the inventory.
+### Valuation of Assets
+While building your inventory of assets you want to not only assign a number, location, and type, but you want to associate a value to those assets.
+- This is known as a business impact analysis (BIA) Cost can be assigned in different manners, by using the insured value, the replacement cost, or some other method of making that valuation.
+Usually we allow the data owners to determine the value of the information under their control
+### Determination of Criticality
+Once the innventory and valuationn is complete, the BIA effort continues with a determination made by senior management regarding criticality.
+Criticality denotes those aspects of the organization without which the organization count not operate or exist.
+These could include tangible assets, intangible assets, specific business process, data pathways, or even essential personnel.
+### Examples of Criticality
+- Tangible Assets: The organization is a rental car company, cars are critical to its operations.
+If it has no cars to rent to customers, it can't do business.
+- Intangible Assets: The organization is a music productionn firm; music is the intellectual property of the company.
+If the ownership of the music is compromised the company has nothing of value and will not survive.
+- Processes: The organization is a fast-food restaurat noted fro its speed.
+The process of taking orders, preparing and delivering food, and taking payment is critical to its operations.
+If the restaurant cannot complete the process for some reason,  the restaurat canot function.
+- Data Paths: The organization is an international shipping line.
+Matching orders to cargo carriers is critical to its operations.
+If the company canot complete its logistical coordination, assigning cargo requests to carriers with suffiecient capacity, it cannot provide its services and will not survive.
+- Personnel: The organization is a surgical provider, the surgeon is critical to the existence of the company.
+If the surgeon cannot operate, there is no company.
+## Quantitative and Qualitative Risk Assessments
+Two similar yet different approaches for assessing risk are qualitative and quantitative risk assessments.
+Both methods typically employ a set of methods, principles, or rules for assessing risk.
+Qualitative risk assessments use nonnumerical categories that are relative in nature, such as high, medium, and low.
+Quantitative assessments use specific numerical values such as 1, 2, and 3.
+## Risk Appetite
+Risk appetite is the level, amount, or type of risk that the organization finds acceptable.
+This varies wildly from organization to organization, based on unnumberable factors both internal and external, and can change over time.
+- Risk is the likelihood a impact will be realized
+- Risk can be reduced but never eeliminated
+- Organizations accept a level of risk that allows operations to continue in a successful manner
+- It is legal and defensible to accept risks higher than the norm, or greater than your competitors, except risks to health and human safety; these risks must be addressed to the industry standard or regulatory scheme to which your organization adheres.
+- Avoidance: The isnt' really a method for handling risk, it means leaving a business opportunity because the risk is simply to high and cannot be compensated for with adequate controls.
+- Acceptance: The opposite of avoidance, the risk falls within the organizations risk appetite, so the organization continues operations without any additional efforts regarding the risk.
+- Transference: The organization pays someone else to accept the risk, at a lower cost than the potential impact that would result from the risk being realized.
+This is usually in the form of insurance.
+Theis type of risk is often associated with things that have a low probablility of occurring but a high impact should they occur.
+- Mitigation: The organization takes steps to decrease the likelihood or the impact of the risk.
+This can take the form of controls/countermeasures and is usually where security practitioners are involved.
+## General Considerations
+With all three models of cloud hosting, IaaS, PaaS, and SaaS, the customer is giving up essential forms of controls: physical access to the devices on which the data resides.
+This is a massive and serious increase to risk and loss of assurance.
+## Design Priniciples for Protecting Sensitive Data
+#### Hardening Devices
+- All guest accounts are removed
+- All unsused ports are closed
+- No default passwords remain
+- Strong password policies are in effect
+- Any admin accounts are significantly secured and logged
+- All unnecessary services are disabled
+- Physical access is severely limited and controlled
+- Systems are patched, maintained, and updated according to vendor guidance and industry best practices
 # 4042.4.3 Manage Cloud Operations
 Secure and manage physical and virtual infrastructures for legal and secure cloud operations.
 # 4042.4.4 Cloud Software Assessment